Kajotte-studio/System-Autostart-Kajotte-Studio/README.md

 * **Development Period:** since 2023
 * **Author:** Kajotte Studio
 * **Official Website:** [kajotte-studio.com](https://kajotte-studio.com)

+## &#128394; License

+System Autostart Kajotte Studio (SAKS) is distributed under the **GNU GPLv3** license with additional terms (Section 7).

+Key points:

+- the project is and will remain **free of charge**,
+- any fork or modified version must also be released under **GPLv3**,
+- all modified versions must **clearly state** that they are forks or modified versions of “System Autostart Kajotte Studio”,
+- the name **“Kajotte Studio”** may not be removed from attribution notices or used in a way that suggests a modified version is the original project,
+- the full license text is available in the `LICENSE` file, with additional information in the `COPYING` file.

+These rules ensure that the project remains open, transparent, and aligned with the original author’s vision.

 ## 📖 Documentation
 For detailed technical information, please visit: